NinjaK2001/NinjaK2001/README.md

 - 👋 Hi, I’m @NinjaK2001
 - 👀 I’m interested in Videogames
 - 🌱 I’m currently learning to code
-- ⚡ Fun fact: im very lazy
+- ⚡ Fun fact: im not that funny

 <!---
 NinjaK2001/NinjaK2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.